 The Graduate School of Arts and Sciences facilitates the application submission process for both the Chemistry and Chemical Physics PhD programs.

 The application deadline is December 1st.
 The department announces admissions decisions in February and invites accepted students to an official visit during March.
-The visit date for 2020 will be March 12- 13.
+The visit date for 2021 is to be determined.

 GSAS at a Glance